2008 United States presidential election in Minnesota

 The 2008 United States presidential election in Minnesota took place on November 4, 2008, and was part of the 2008 United States presidential election.
 Voters chose ten representatives, or electors to the Electoral College, who voted for president and vice president.

-Minnesota was won by Democratic nominee Barack Obama by a 10.2% margin of victory.
+Minnesota was won by DFL nominee Barack Obama by a 10.2% margin of victory.
 Prior to the election, all 17 news organizations considered this a state Obama would win, or otherwise considered as a safe blue state.
 Barack Obama carried the state with 54.06% of the vote in 2008 over John McCain's 43.82%.
-Obama became the first Democrat to win the White House without carrying Anoka County since Woodrow Wilson in 1916, as well as the first ever Democrat to win without carrying Lake of the Woods County.
+Obama became the first ever Democrat to win the White House without carrying Lake of the Woods County, the first to do so without carrying Clearwater County since Woodrow Wilson in 1912, and the first to do so without carrying Anoka or Jackson Counties since Woodrow Wilson in 1916.